-(Note: The discussion below draws primarily upon early experience in decentralized district planning, following the 73rd and 74th Constitutional Amendments in the state of Madhya Pradesh.
-However, the precepts and the practices will hold good for other states as well.)
+(The discussion below primarily draws upon early experience in decentralized district planning following 73rd and 74th Constitutional Amendment in the state of Madhya Pradesh.
+However, the precepts and the practices will hold good for other states as well)

-District Planning as Part of the Decentralization Process
+District Planning as Part of Decentralization Process

-With the 73rd and 74th Amendments of the Constitution, the district has become the first level of democratic decentralization, ultimately leading to Gram Panchayats and Gram Sabhas, as the prime movers for decentralized planning across the country.
-State Governments are required to set up district planning committees with well-defined roles and responsibilities.
-The Government of Madhya Pradesh enacted necessary legislation in 1995 to provide legal backing to decentralized planning at district level and below.
+With the 73rd and 74th amendment of the constitution, district has become the first level of democratic decentralization, ultimately leading to Gram Panchayats and the Gram Sabhas as the prime movers for decentralized planning across the country.
+State Governments are required to set up district planning committees with well defined roles and responsibilities.
+The Govt of Madhya Pradesh enacted necessary legislation in 1995 to provide legal backing to decentralized planning at district level and below.
 District Planning Committees (DPCs) were accordingly constituted for each district in the State.
-Further impetus to the process in the state came in the year 2000, when the State Government decided to go ahead full throttle on the district planning process as an essential adjunct to State Planning beginning year 2001-2002.
-The resources for district planning were specified well in advance and the district planning committees were required to articulate an inter-sectoral district plan.
-30% of the planned budget for the state has been earmarked for the district planning process for the next financial year.
+Further impetus to the process in the state came in the year 2000, when the State Government decided to go full throttle on the district planning process as an essential adjunct to State Planning beginning year 2001-2002.
+The resources for the district planning were specified well in advance and the district planning committees required to articulate an inter-sectoral district plan.
+30% of planned budget for the state has been marked for the district planning process for the next financial year.